-Nick Peters, whose name is synonymous with baseball in San Francisco, having covered more Giants games than anyone in a career that spanned 47 seasons (1961-2007), was elected the 2009 winner of the J.G.
-Taylor Spink Award in balloting by the Baseball Writers' Association of America.
+Nick Peters, whose name was synonymous with baseball in San Francisco, covered more Giants games than anyone in a career that spanned 47 seasons (1961-2007).

 Peters was introduced to baseball by following the Pacific Coast League's San Francisco Seals in the early 1950s and by listening to radio recreations of big league games before the Giants' arrival in 1958.